How to Effectively Manage a Hybrid Workforce

 6. Strive for Equality in Office Setups

 Offices are about to get a major makeover as employees only occupy them a few days per week.
-This new approach will be driven not only by insights gained during the COVID-19 lockdown, but also, based on the drive for equity and inclusion following George Floyd’s death.
+This new approach will be driven not only by insights gained during the COVID-19 lockdown, but also, based on the drive for equity and inclusion.

 As more organizations implement diversity, equity, and inclusion (DEI) programs, many are finding that physical space can have a huge impact on the employee experience.
-Hence, the growing popularity of a concept known as universal design.
 This goes beyond simple OSHA or ADA regulations to provide an environment that is genuinely adaptable.

-• Access to natural light for all employees, rather than limiting the most desirable window views to upper-level professionals
+• Access to natural light for all employees to improve employee well-being

 • Customizable workspaces featuring ergonomic furniture